DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - FroeZe sequencer can deliver +10V 1ms triggers, (without FroeZe-X expander, for ac'd notes: **-10V** 1ms instead), or audio (thanks to internal QuadPercs engines).

-- Any instrument track can be SOLO (except AC track), multiple SOLO are possible.
+- Any instrument track can be **SOLO**ed (except AC track).
+Multiple SOLO is possible.

-- Any track can be MUTEd (including AC track), multiple MUTEd tracks are possible.
+- Any track can be **MUTE**d (including AC track).
+Multiple MUTEd tracks is possible.

-- MUTE and SOLO can be used together on same instrument track (except AC track can't be SOLO).
+- MUTE and SOLO can be used together on same instrument track (except AC track, can't be SOLOed).

 - 128 patterns, each of them can be named. **Please follow displayed (OSD) instructions while (re)naming the current pattern!**